Derivatives Market Overview

 Funding Markets

-One-year funding levels ended the year near the median level of the prior two years across equity and fixed income markets.
+One-year funding levels continued to trade near the median level of the prior two years across equity and fixed income markets.

 Gold Cash and Carry

 Cash-and-carry strategies seek to earn a positive financing spread after adjusting for carrying costs.
-The strategy buys a near-dated futures contract (e.g., January 2026) with the intent of taking delivery of the physical asset and sells a far-dated futures contract.
-The financing levels in the table take into account the storage costs associated with taking physical delivery of gold.
+The strategy buys a near-dated futures contract (e.g., February 2026) with the intent of taking delivery of the physical asset and sells a far-dated futures contract.
+The financing levels in the table account for storage costs associated with taking physical delivery of gold.

 Volatility Markets